 Use white vinegar to beat shower head buildup

 Looking for more natural ways to clean your bathroom?
-Vinegar can dissolve the mineral deposits accumulate in showerheads over time, causing reduced pressure and water flow.
+Vinegar can dissolve the mineral deposits that accumulate in showerheads over time, causing reduced pressure and water flow.
 Fill a plastic bag with white vinegar, secure it over the showerhead with a rubber band and leave it overnight to get rid of buildup.
 Just be sure to run the shower before you hop in, or you risk smelling like vinegar all day.

 Clean stainless steel sinks with baking soda